Registrar (software): Releases

-There were various further releases and version 1.34 became the stable DOS version.
+There were various further releases, and version 1.34 became the stable DOS version.

-With the advent of the Windows operating system SBS released a Windows version in 1994 this time using the Xbase database management system.
+With the advent of the Windows operating system, SBS released a Windows version in 1994, this time using the Xbase database management system.

-A SQL version was released some time later quickly followed by an Oracle version both running in parallel with the Windows Xbase version.
+A SQL version was released some time later, quickly followed by an Oracle version both running in parallel with the Windows Xbase version.

 Marketing

-SBS started off by producing demonstration disks which clients could have without charge and then if they liked the product they could order a working version.
-The demonstration came preloaded with data and allowed a small number records to be added which was reset each time the demo was loaded.
+SBS started off by producing demonstration disks which clients could have without charge, and then if they liked the product, they could order a working version.
+The demonstration came preloaded with data, and allowed a small number records to be added which was reset each time the demo was loaded.
 This worked very well as the client could see the product and its capabilities before committing to purchase.
-The first company to buy the product was IBM Canada closely followed by McDonald-Douglas Automation and Buick.
+The first company to buy the product was IBM Canada, closely followed by McDonald-Douglas Automation and Buick.

 Development

-The DOS version was written using Microsoft Quick Basic but the Windows and subsequent versions were written mainly in C++ with some modules in Visual Basic.
-Many clients wrote their own add on application themselves such as interfaces to billing systems.
-The fact that Registrar had both export and import facilities in various formats made this very easy.
+The DOS version was written using Microsoft QuickBasic, but the Windows and subsequent versions were written mainly in C++ with some modules in Visual Basic.
+Many clients wrote their own add-on application themselves, such as interfaces to billing systems.
+The fact, that Registrar had both export and import facilities in various formats made this very easy.

 European operation

-Registrar was being used in Europe but it was not until a distributor was appointed in 1989 that it really took off there.
-The distributor was John Matchetts Limited based in Banbury in Oxfordshire.
-Matchetts were very successful and had over 500 clients using the Registrar software, not only in Europe but also in the Middle East.
+Registrar was being used in Europe, but it was not until a distributor was appointed in 1989 that it really took off there.
+The distributor was John Matchetts Limited, based in Banbury, Oxfordshire, UK.
+Matchetts were very successful, and had over 500 clients using the Registrar software, not only in Europe but also in the Middle East.

+Features

 People

 This was a list of people held in the Registrar system.
 They could be entered manually, imported or templated from existing people.
-The DOS version was limited to 32,000 people which obviously caused a minor problem for companies with over 32,000 people but later version the size was only limited by the size of the storage.
-People could be made Inactive when they left the company but the training record was still retained.
+The DOS version was limited to 32,000 people, which obviously caused a minor problem for companies with over 32,000 people, but later version the size was only limited by the size of the storage.
+People could be made Inactive when they left the company, but the training record was still retained.
 People could be made Inactive either manually or automatically by a flag.
 People made inactivate could be made active again at any time.
-A unique key was used to identify people and this could be any field that the users chose i.e. Social security number, national insurance number, employee number.
-For people who did not have a unique key the system would generate one for them.
+A unique key was used to identify people and this could be any field that the users chose i.e., Social Security number, national insurance number, employee number.
+For people who did not have a unique key, the system would generate one for them.